Luis María Argaña: Death

+Trial

 On October 23, 1999, Pablo Vera Esteche was arrested in Paraguay.
 He said the murder, for which he and two other gunmen were paid a total of $300,000, was authorised by Cubas and Oviedo.
 Vera Esteche was sentenced to 20 years on October 24 (reduced to 18 years four years later).
 His accomplices were also jailed for lengthy sentences.